ccao-data/data-architecture/dbt/README.md

 [the documentation for our generics](./tests/generic/README.md) to see if any of them meet your needs.

-If a generic test does not meet your needs but appears like it could be easily extended to meet your needs (say, if it inner joins two tables but you would like to be able to configure it to left join those tables instead) you can modify the macro that defines the generic test as part
+If a generic test does not meet your needs but seems like it could be easily extended to meet your needs (say, if it inner joins two tables but you would like to be able to configure it to left join those tables instead) you can modify the macro that defines the generic test as part